fossabot/community-14/GOVERNANCE.md

 - Listed in the file in at least one (1) organization repository
 - k0s contributor badge issued
+- The PR will run CI without the maintainers approval

-To join the k0s project as a Contributor create a Pull Request (PR) in the [k0s repository](https://github.com/k0s/k0s) with the following:
+To join the k0s project as a Contributor create a Pull Request (PR) in the [k0s repository](https://github.com/k0sproject/k0s) with the following:

-1. Changes to add yourself to the [CONTRIBUTORS.md](https://github.com/k0s/k0s/blob/main/CONTRIBUTORS.md) file.
+1. Changes to add yourself to the [CONTRIBUTORS.md](https://github.com/k0sproject/k0s/blob/main/CONTRIBUTORS.md) file.
 2. Links to your prior contributions (at least five).
 3. Links to slack discussions, issue comments, etc.